jmolenaa/Inception/README.md

 Also, the project can't really be split up into sections, since a lot of the various segments depend on knowledge of the other segments.
 This can get confusing.
 I'll be referring to other sections whenever some of the knowledge is required with links to that stuff, so there will be some hopping.<br>

-I also did several things a bit differently from most of the other repositories out there, when that happens I'll try and give some explanations and how to adjust stuff if you don't want to bother. <br>
+When I was doing this project I made use of docker secrets for user credentials and the TLS/SSL certificate.
+This adds some complexity to the project so I decided to omit them here.
+I might add an explanation on them in the future, and if you want to use them, definitely do and feel free to shoot me a message or drop by if you have questions :).

 And last, because of the way we do this project it might be outdated in a year or two, especially the versions of the Linux distros I use.
 Keep this in mind 🙂.